Mathieu Ahlersmeyer

 Mathieu Karl Maria Ahlersmeyer (29 June 1896 – 23 July 1979) was a German operatic baritone and actor.

 Life

 Born in Cologne, Ahlersmeyer took singing and acting lessons with Karl Niemann in Cologne.
 He gained his first stage experience in Mönchengladbach in 1929; engagements followed as an opera singer in Berlin, Hamburg (1931–34), Dresden and also abroad.
-In 1938 he sang the title role in the world premiere of W. Egk's opera Peer Gynt.
+In 1938 he sang the title role in the world premiere of Werner Egk's opera Peer Gynt.
 In the final phase of the Second World War Hitler included him in the Gottbegnadeten list of the most important artists in 1944.

-Ahlersmeyer was bombed out in Dresden in 1945, and he went to the Hamburgische Staatsoper, where he was engaged again.
+Ahlersmeyer's residence in Dresden was bombed in 1945, and he went to the Hamburgische Staatsoper, where he was engaged again.
 His last guest appearance in Hamburg was in 1973.
 Ahlersmeyer died in Garmisch-Partenkirchen at the age of 83.
 He is buried at the Partenkirchen cemetery.

 He was married to Marcia Otten.
 The marriage yielded four children.